Manufacturing

 Before the release of SIM, the missing of standardization resulted in high investment costs and high personnel costs.

 This can be illustrated using the example of setting up a new device.
-The initial provisioning of the device was performed by the local maintenance staff.
-After connecting the device, the software was installed via USB, the device was configured and finally checked for functionality.
-After the initial setup, it was assumed that the device would not cause any issues in production for as long as possible.
+Initially, provisioning was handled by local maintenance staff.
+After connecting the device, the software was installed via USB, configured, and then checked for functionality.
+After the initial setup, it was assumed the device would run without issues for as long as possible.
 When an error occurred, the local maintenance staff needed to check the device at the shopfloor and, if necessary, reset it.
-The explained process shows the related effort and avoidable costs.
-Regarding thousands of shopfloor devices in different brands of the Volkswagen Group the potential cost saving becomes clear.
-In the past, different suppliers developed individual solutions for solving those challenges.
-That led to a strong dependence on particular products.
-Those individual solutions are often not compatible with other products and only partially able to be integrated to VW environments.
-When scaling those solutions, a vendor lock-in is unavoidable.
+This process reflects the significant effort and avoidable costs involved.
+With thousands of shopfloor devices across various Volkswagen Group brands, the cost-saving potential becomes clear.
+Previously, different suppliers developed individual solutions to address these challenges, leading to a strong dependence on specific products.
+These standalone solutions were often incompatible with others and only partially integrated into VW’s environment.
+As these systems scaled, vendor lock-in became inevitable.

 results that matter